TwitchPlaysPokemon/tpp-streamdocs/saves/Readme.md

 **Sidegames** are listed in play order with SG.

-**Revisits**, where TPP has returned to a saved game at a later date, are also included.
+**Revisits**: Where TPP has returned to a saved game at a later date.

+**Intermissions**: Brief games TPP has played in the prelude to a new run.